 We weren’t far from crossing into South Australia now, and shortly after that, we’d reach Ceduna.
 Woo hoo!

 The Nullarbor crossed without a hitch.
 Just a few crappy motel rooms, long hours in the car, but not really that bad at all.
 And not really that much of a desert either.

 Despite the name, derived from the Latin for ‘No Trees’, there was actually quite a lot of trees along the route too.
 It was a more interesting drive, I thought, than the long stretch from Cairns to Karumba, across the bottom of the Cape York Peninsula, or the drive through the Barkley Tablelands.

 Anyway, almost done, when I noticed a few flashing lights approaching.
 They eventually morphed into a Police car that tore past, turned around and pulled me over.
-Fuck.
+Shit.